-9. Community Involvement and Development Management
+6 Community Involvement in Development Management

-- 9.1 For many people, the most visible impact of the planning system is the regulation of development through planning applications.
+- 6.1 For many people, the most visible impact of the planning system is the regulation of development through planning applications.
 Applications are normally determined in accordance with the policies and proposals of the statutory development plan for the area unless there are other material considerations that justify departing from these policies.
 Whenever an application is determined contrary to the provisions of the development plan, there should be specific and justified material considerations for doing so.
 Community involvement in considering planning applications can be an important means of identifying other material considerations.
 Community involvement can also help shape proposals so that they are more acceptable and appropriate to the area where the development is occurring.

-- 9.2 There are four main stages in the Development Management Process:
+- 6.2 There are four main stages in the Development Management Process:

 - Pre-application

 - Planning applications

 - Appeals

 - Enforcement

-The following provides an overview of the Council's publicity and consultation arrangements for these four elements of Development Management.
+- 6.3 The following provides an overview of the council's publicity and consultation arrangements for these four elements of Development Management.